rbarilani/git-bump-sh/README.md

 * Follows semantic versioning
 * In your project there are two required main branches called master and dev
-* Tags are only used to mark a release
+* Tags are only used to mark releases
-* a markdown file is used to track changes (CHANGELOG)
-* You must run this command from the root of your project folder (where CHANGELOG resides)
+* You must run this command from the root of your project folder

 ## Install